Benedict Joseph Labre: Life

-Labre was born in 1748 in the village of Amettes, near Arras, in the former Province of Artois in the north of France.
+Labre was born on 26th March 1748 in the village of Amettes, near Arras, in the former Province of Artois in the north of France.
 He was the eldest of fifteen children of a prosperous shopkeeper, Jean-Baptiste Labre, and his wife, Anne Grandsire.

-Labre had an uncle, a parish priest, living some distance from his family home; this uncle gladly received him, and undertook his early education for the priesthood.
-At the age of sixteen, he approached his uncle about becoming a Trappist monk, but his parents told him he would have to wait until he grew older.
-When Benedict was about eighteen, an epidemic struck the city, and uncle and nephew busied themselves in the service of the sick.
-While the uncle took care of the souls and bodies of the people, Benedict went to and fro caring for the cattle.
+Labre had an uncle, a parish priest, living some distance from his family home, who received Labre and undertook his early education for the priesthood.
+At the age of 16, he approached his uncle about becoming a Trappist monk, but was rebuffed by his parents, who wanted him to wait until he was older to do so.

+When he was about 18, an epidemic struck the city, and both Labre and his uncle worked in the service of the sick.
+Whilst his uncle took care of the souls and bodies of the people, Labre cared for the city's cattle.
 Among the last victims of the epidemic was Labre's uncle.